juxor/afaq/markdown/secH1.md

 Blanc's scheme was hardly undermining their power. _"Capital and power,"_ Proudhon argued, _"secondary organs of society, are always the gods whom socialism adores; if capital and power did not exist, it would invent them."_
-[quoted by Vincent, **Op.
-Cit.**, p.
-157] He stressed the authoritarian nature of Blanc's scheme:
+[**Property is Theft!**, p.
+215 and p.
+217] He stressed the authoritarian nature of Blanc's scheme:

-> _ "M. Blanc is never tired of appealing to authority, and socialism loudly declares itself anarchistic; M. Blanc places power above society, and socialism tends to subordinate it to society; M. Blanc makes social life descend from above, and socialism maintains that it springs up and grows from
+> _"M. Blanc is never tired of appealing to authority, and socialism loudly declares itself anarchistic; M. Blanc places power above society, and socialism tends to subordinate it to society; M. Blanc makes social life descend from above, and socialism maintains that it springs up and grows from